CCDM-Programming-Club/codonfriend/CONTRIBUTING.md

 1) Make sure you have [git](https://git-scm.com/) and [R (version >= 3.4.0)](https://www.r-project.org/) installed.
 I would also suggest installing or updating [Rstudio](https://www.rstudio.com/products/RStudio/#Desktop) if you don't already have another favourite IDE for R.

+Windows users will need to install Rtools (<https://cran.r-project.org/bin/windows/Rtools/>) as well (not an R package, follow the link).

 2) [Setup ssh access for your github account](https://help.github.com/articles/connecting-to-github-with-ssh/).
 This means that you can clone, pull, and push to github without having to enter your password all of the time.